 Effect of Refrigeration on Bacteria

-At a refrigerator's temperatures—that is, 32 degrees F to 40 degrees F—bacteria can still grow, but that growth is slowed dramatically.
+At a refrigerator's temperatures—that is, 32 F to 40 F—bacteria can still grow, but that growth is slowed dramatically.
 It prolongs how long the food is good for, though it doesn't stop bacterial growth entirely—that's why you must use raw perishable food within a certain time frame, usually 3 to 4 days, even when it is properly refrigerated.
 If you think that you won't eat the leftovers within the proper timeframe, consider freezing the food.
 Follow these timeframe guidelines

 - Bacon: 7 days in the fridge; 1 month in the freezer